 One of the biggest issues facing the healthcare industry in the US is that current legacy systems are not able to handle the rapid technology advancements being made every year.

 As part of your healthcare mobile app development, you need to ensure that your product can adopt new tech stocks over time.

 Here are some examples.

-The only thing we want to make clear is this.
 As Toby Nwazor expertly points out in a recent Entrepreneur article, Artificial Intelligence is becoming a commonplace technology in the healthcare field.
-From digital consultations to personalized medicine, to robot surgeons, we’re no longer talking about if AI is coming to healthcare, but how quickly companies in the health space are catching up with the times.
-Same with AI in pharma, by the way!
+From digital consultations to personalized medicine, to robot surgeons, we’re no longer talking about if AI is coming to healthcare, but how quickly companies in the health space are catching up with the times, and same with AI in pharma.